 - Loaning Money – If you’d like to lend personal money to your business, it will be considered a liability to the company.
-The loan amount will be treated as a debt that must be paid off as per the loan terms with consequences for missed payments.
-This can typically be done through an attorney.
+The loan amount will be treated as a debt that must pay off as per the loan terms with consequences for missed payments.
+It can typically be done through an attorney.

 - Contributed Capital – It can be tough for small business owners to manage two separate accounts: business and personal.
-If you accidentally use your personal credit card to pay a business expense, such as office supplies, it would be considered a case of contributed capitalContributed CapitalContributed capital is the amount that shareholders have given to the company for buying their stake and is recorded in the books of accounts as the common stock and additional paid-in capital under the equity section of the company’s balance sheet. by the owner.
+If you accidentally use your credit card to pay a business expenseBusiness ExpenseBusiness expenses are those incurred in order to successfully run, operate, and maintain a business.
+Travel & conveyance, salaries, rent, entertainment, telephone and internet expenses are all examples of business expenses., such as office supplies, it would be considered a case of contributed capitalContributed CapitalContributed capital is the amount that shareholders have given to the company for buying their stake and is recorded in the books of accounts as the common stock and additional paid-in capital under the equity section of the company’s balance sheet. by the owner.

 Why is it Important?

-The business entity concept is extremely important for business owners because of several reasons which are described below.
+The business entity concept is extremely important for business owners for several reasons described below.

 - Increased accountability – Like we pointed out before, an obvious benefit is enabling a check on the owner’s actions whenever company funds are involved.
-Since any utilization of business capital for personal expenditure is considered an expense for the business, it increases the owner’s liability.
+Since any utilization of business capital for personal expenditure is considered an expense, it increases the owner’s liability.
 It obligates the owner to be accountable for the loss of funds and requires them to repay.

-- Measure Business Performance – The business entity concept is important because it also allows individuals to determine a specific business’s financial performance.
-Having separate accounting records will enable you to distinguish how well a company is performing.
-For example, investors look through a company’s financial reports to compare them with others in the industry to determine what business to invest in for best returns.
+- Measure Business Performance – The business entity concept is important because it allows individuals to determine a specific business’s financial performance.
+For example, investors look through a company’s financial reports to compare them with others in the industry to determine what business to invest in for the best returns.
+Having separate accounting records will enable you to distinguish how well a company performs.

 - Auditing – If the financial records are compromised or become mixed, it makes it nearly impossible for auditors to separate the information.
-The purpose of audits is to assure a business’s financial integrity and confirm all events that can affect a company’s performance.
+The purpose of audits is to assure a business’s financial integrity and confirm all events affecting a company’s performance.